 You’re eating right, exercise regularly and, yet, keep gaining weight, or on the contrary can’t build enough muscle.
 Drops in some hormones—like estrogen—or overproduction of others—like cortisol—are often linked to weight gain or loss of muscle mass.

 3. Constant headaches

 For some women splitting headaches are directly linked to low estrogen levels.
-That’s why it’s common for them to have headaches before or during period, when their estrogen is dipping.
+That’s why it’s common for them to have headaches before or during periods, when their estrogen is dipping.

 4. Poor vaginal lubrication

 Vaginal dryness is often accompanied by painful sensations during sex, so it’s hard to miss.
 It's okay to experience it from time to time.
-But in case your vagina feels dry and itchy for too long a time, low estrogen may be the one to blame.
-It helps vaginal tissues to stay properly lubricated and when its levels plummet you can feel tight and uncomfortable down there.
+But in case your vagina feels dry and itchy for a long time, low estrogen may be the one to blame.
+Estrogen helps vaginal tissues to stay properly lubricated and when its levels plummet you can feel tight and uncomfortable down there.

 5. Low sex drive

 If you have lost interest in sex it may be because your levels of estrogen are too low.
-Women’s body also produces testosterone which is usually thought of exclusively as a ‘male hormone’.
-If you lost your libido, it’s usually a hallmark sign that your testosterone levels are also lower than usual.
+Women’s bodies also produce testosterone which is usually thought of exclusively as a ‘male hormone’.
+If you've lost your libido, it’s usually a hallmark sign that your testosterone levels are also lower than usual.